w3c/editing/README.md

 Editing Task Force is a part of [W3C WebApps Working Group](https://w3c.github.io/webappswg/).

-Its purpose is to gather and incubate emerging issues in the area of rich text editor development.
+Its mission is to gather and incubate emerging ideas as they pertain to rich text editor development.

 Details can be found in the [Group Charter](https://github.com/w3c/editing/blob/gh-pages/CHARTER.md).